CoderBunnyS/DailyInfo/README.md

-A website that allows a user to pull activity ideas from the bored.com API.
+A website that allows a user to pull activity ideas from bored.com API.